ruben-machado/University-Projects/4. House Pricing Regression/README.md

 - Identifying Investment Opportunities – Using price predictions to spot undervalued properties and assess potential appreciation
 - Accurate Price Determination – Ensuring competitive property pricing to attract buyers quickly and increase transaction efficiency
 - Market Segmentation & Targeting – Leveraging data to refine marketing strategies and personalize property recommendations

+The final outcome of the project is the House_Prediction file, containing predicted property prices based on the trained model.